travigd/documentation/introduction/index.md

 ## Subscribing to Stream to Receive Updates

-**Another common operation people want to be able to do is to listen to a stream for when changes are occurring.**
+Another common operation is to listen to a stream for changes.
 This works the same way as paging through an Atom feed.
 As new events arrive, new _previous_ links are created and you can continue following them.
 The example below is in C# and includes both paging and subscribing over time.
 If you wanted to provide an _at least once_ assurance with the following code, save the last URI you received.

 <!-- TODO: Test the below and how do you set them up? -->